Board of Trustees

 Kathryn Casey Quigley

 Kathryn holds a Master of International Affairs degree from Columbia University.
-She has over 10 years of experience in non-profit management, program implementation and evaluation.
-Kathryn has worked as a community organizer, led civic engagement programs and taught courses on service learning at Pace University.
+She has over 15 years of experience in non-profit management and leadership, program implementation and evaluation.
+Prior to starting PCS, Kathryn worked as a community organizer, civic engagement program director and professor of service learning at Pace University.
 In addition, a classically trained ballet dancer, she has over 25 years experience dancing and teaching ballet.
 Kathryn grew upon the North Fork and returned to the area in 2011 to raise a family.

 Phyllis is a retired educator who has been a teacher and administrator at various levels.
 She began her career as a science teacher at Scarsdale High School.
 A family move took her to Winnetka, Illinois where she was a middle school science teacher, curriculum coordinator, and assistant principal.
 Phyllis then became a principal, first at Miami Valley School, a small independent school in Dayton, Ohio, and then at Central School in Wilmette, Illinois.
 During her career, she focused on math and science education, gifted education, moral development and character education, peer counseling, and staff development.
 When she retired, Phyllis and her husband moved to Peconic, where the family had spent summers since the 1970s.